nextcloud/documentation/user_manual/files/deleted_file_management.rst

 Managing deleted files
 ======================

-When you delete a file in Nextcloud, it is not immediately deleted permanently.
-Instead, it is moved into the trash bin.
+When you delete a file in Nextcloud, it is not immediately deleted permanently, only moved into the trash bin.
 It is not permanently deleted until you manually delete it, or when the Deleted Files app deletes it to make room for new files.

 Find your deleted files by clicking on the **Deleted files** button on the Files page of the Nextcloud Web interface.
 You'll have options to